sourcegraph/about/blogposts/2020/performance-improvements-in-precise-code-intel.md

 **PR**: [codeintel: Reduce allocations in serializer (#10997)](https://github.com/sourcegraph/sourcegraph/pull/10997)

 When you create trash, _someone_ is going to have to clean that up.
 Go uses a non-generational [tri-color mark-and-sweep](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Tri-color_marking) collector, which means that the sweep phase takes time proportional to the entire heap.
-The more allocations you make, the more than needs to get swept.
+The more allocations you make, the more that needs to get swept.

 #### The low-hanging fruit